cuinixam/Refactoring-Kata/README.md

 ## Better Code Hub

-I analysed this repo according to the clean code standards on [Better Code Hub](https://bettercodehub.com) just to get an independent opinion of how bad the code is.
-Perhaps unsurprisingly, the compliance score is low!
+I analysed this repo according to the clean code standards on [Better Code Hub](https://bettercodehub.com) just to get an independent opinion of how good/bad the code is.
+Actually the initial score is already higher than expected.
+It was supposed to be 5/10, but the python version of the code has already a better basis.

 [![BCH compliance](https://bettercodehub.com/edge/badge/besessener/Refactoring-Kata?branch=main)](https://bettercodehub.com/)